RosettaCommons/documentation/scripting_documentation/Filters-RosettaScripts.md

 **Example**

 The following example runs the foldability filter to rebuild the motif "2LX-5HA-3LX-5EB-2LX" 100 times.
-The rebuilding will take place starting at residue 30, and the score returned will be the percentage of times that folding this piece was successful.
+The rebuilding will take place starting at residue 30, and the score returned will be the fractions of times (represented as a number between 0 and 1) that folding this piece was successful.
+The threshold result for success is highly dependent on fold, and can range from 0.05 to 1.0.

 ```
 <FILTERS>